poliandro/pyroblack/docs/source/topics/advanced-usage.rst

 - :class:`~pyrogram.raw.types.InputPeerChat` -  Basic Chats
 - :class:`~pyrogram.raw.types.InputPeerChannel` - Channels & Supergroups

-But you don't necessarily have to manually instantiate each object because Pyrofork already provides :meth:`~pyrogram.Client.resolve_peer` as a convenience utility method that returns the correct InputPeer by accepting a peer ID only.
+But you don't necessarily have to manually instantiate each object because pyroblack already provides :meth:`~pyrogram.Client.resolve_peer` as a convenience utility method that returns the correct InputPeer by accepting a peer ID only.

 Another thing to take into consideration about chat IDs is the way they are represented: they are all integers and all positive within their respective raw types.

-Things are different when working with Pyrofork's API because having them in the same space could lead to collisions, and that's why Pyrofork uses a slightly different representation for each kind of ID.
+Things are different when working with pyroblack's API because having them in the same space could lead to collisions, and that's why pyroblack uses a slightly different representation for each kind of ID.

-For example, given the ID *123456789*, here's how Pyrofork can tell entities apart:
+For example, given the ID *123456789*, here's how pyroblack can tell entities apart:

 - ``+ID`` User: *123456789*
 - ``-ID`` Chat: *-123456789*